iLib-js/ilib-resource-webpack-loader/README.md

 The loader is configured by default to support the top 20 locales around the world in terms of Internet traffic.
-If no locales are explicitly chosen, the loader will default to the translations for these top 20 locales.
+If no locales are explicitly chosen, the loader will default to the translations for these top 20 locales if they exist.
 That is a very small subset of all the locales that could be supported, yet the set of translated strings could still be potentially large.

 When the loader is including translations, it first checks if any of the translated files are available in the resources directory for the given locales.
 If they are not